Louise Michel: Deportation

-After twenty months in prison Michel was loaded onto the ship Virginie on 8 August 1873, to be deported to New Caledonia, where she arrived four months later.
-Whilst on board, she became acquainted with Henri Rochefort, a famous polemicist, who became her lifelong friend.
+On August 8, 1873, following twenty months in prison, Michel was loaded onto the ship Virginie, to be deported to New Caledonia, where four months later she arrived.
+While on board she became acquainted with Henri Rochefort, a famous polemicist, who became her lifelong friend.
 She also met Nathalie Lemel, another figure active in the commune.
 It was this latter contact that led Louise to become an anarchist.
-She remained in New Caledonia for seven years and befriended the local Kanak people.
+She remained in New Caledonia for seven years and during that period befriended the local Kanak people.

 Taking an interest in Kanak legends, cosmology and languages, particularly the bichelamar creole, she learned about Kanak culture from friendships she had made with Kanak people.
-She taught French to the Kanaks and took their side in the 1878 Kanak revolt.
-The following year, she received authorisation to become a teacher in Nouméa for the children of the deported — among them many Algerian Kabyles ("Kabyles du Pacifique") from Cheikh Mokrani's rebellion (1871).
+She taught French to Kanaks and took their side in the 1878 Kanak revolt.
+The following year, she received authorization to become a teacher in Nouméa for the children of the deported—among them many Algerian Kabyles ("Kabyles du Pacifique") from Cheikh Mokrani's rebellion (1871).

 Return to France

 In 1880, amnesty was granted to those who had participated in the Paris Commune.
 Michel returned to Paris, her revolutionary passion undiminished.
-She gave a public address on 21 November 1880 and continued her revolutionary activity in Europe, attending the anarchist congress in London in 1881, where she led demonstrations and spoke to huge crowds.
+She gave a public address on 21 November 1880 and continued her revolutionary activity in Europe, attending the 1881 London Social Revolutionary Congress, where she led demonstrations and spoke to huge crowds.
 While in London, she also attended meetings at the Russell Square home of the Pankhursts where she made a particular impression on a young Sylvia Pankhurst.
 In France she successfully campaigned, together with Charles Malato and Victor Henri Rochefort, for an amnesty to be also granted to Algerian deportees in New Caledonia.

-In March 1883 Michel and Émile Pouget led a demonstration of unemployed workers.
-In a subsequent riot, 500 demonstrators led by Michel pillaged three bakeries and shouted "Bread, work, or lead".
+In March 1883 Michel published in La Vengeance Anarchiste, a journal calling for propaganda by the deed.
+Three days later, she led a demonstration of unemployed workers with her friend, Émile Pouget.
+In the subsequent riot, 500 demonstrators led by Michel pillaged three bakeries and shouted "Bread, work, or lead".
 Reputedly, Michel led this demonstration with a black flag, which has since become a symbol of anarchism.
 It was the first recorded use of the anarchist black flag.

 Michel was tried for her actions in the riot and used the court to publicly defend her anarchist principles.
 She was sentenced to six years of solitary confinement for inciting the looting.
 Michel was defiant.
 For her, the future of the human race was at stake, "one without exploiters and without exploited."
 Michel was released in 1886, at the same time as Kropotkin and other prominent anarchists.

+After her release, she published in the anarchist newspaper La Révolution cosmopolite with Charles Malato and Jacques Prolo.
+She contributed to its first issue and many subsequent publications.
+Through these contributions, she began to explore the use of literature as a revolutionary weapon, frequently publishing her poems in the journal.
+It was banned in 1887 for "incitement to murder and pillage".